neo4j-field/gsummit2023/README.md

 1. Download and install [Neo4j Desktop](https://neo4j.com/download-center/).
 Since we use some Graph Data Science Algorithms during the demo, we require the **GDS Library** to be installed. **Installation instruction** can be found [here](https://neo4j.com/docs/desktop-manual/current/).
 - As an alternative, you can run an [Neo4j Sandbox for Data Scientists](https://sandbox.neo4j.com/?ref=neo4j-home-hero&persona=data-scientist) from (https://sandbox.neo4j.com/ and use an "Blank Sandbox" as shown in the slides.

-2. Open Neo4j Browser and run the load-all-data.cypher script from the code directory above.
+2. Open Neo4j Browser and run the ```load-all-data.cypher``` script from the ```code``` directory above.
 You can cut & paste the complete code into the Neo4j Browser command line.

 3. After the script has finished loading, you can check your data model.
 Run the command ```CALL db.schema.virtualization```in your Browser console.
 It should look like the following (maybe yours is a bit more mixed up):

 <img width="800" alt="Data Model - Digital Twin" src="https://github.com/neo4j-field/gsummit2023/blob/791e76740b212686b73230a1cdca851b643bfbe1/images/data-model-all_labels.png">

-If you would hide all labels except the label "OperationPoint" and "OperationPointName" and "POI", you will see the basic data model that looks like this:
+If you would hide all labels except the label "**OperationPoint**" and "**OperationPointName**" and "**POI**", you will see the basic data model that looks like this:

 <img width="540" alt="Data Model - Digital Twin" src="https://github.com/neo4j-field/gsummit2023/blob/68b41bce4c3ecdd8c73da58f55b7c34790907f4d/images/data-model-with-poi.png">

-As you can see now in the data model, there is a OperationPoint label and it is connected to itself with a SECTION relationship.
+As you can see now in the data model, there is a OperationPoint label and it is connected to itself with a **SECTION** relationship.
 This means, OperationPoints are connected together and make up the rail network (as in the real world).
-A station (or other Operation Units like Switches, Passenger Stop, etc.) are connected as a separate node by the "NAMED" relationship that represents their name, etc..
+A station (or other Operation Units like Switches, Passenger Stop, etc.) are connected as a separate node by the "**NAMED**" relationship that represents their name, etc..

 4. Now you can find certain queries in the `./code` directory in the file called `all_queries.cypher` or if you keep on reading.
 Try them out by cutting and pasting them into the Neo4j browser like shown below.
 We will also do that in the workshop!